 Preparing Yard Waste for Collection

 - Container with lifting handles, such as a plastic or metal garbage can, no larger than 35 gallons, and weighing no more than 75 pounds when full.

 - Biodegradable paper bags.

 - CLEAR plastic bags.

 Black plastic bags containing yard waste will not be collected.
 Paper yard waste bags and clear plastic bags are sold at many local hardware, home improvement and discount stores.

 - Limbs and brush must be securely tied into bundles of not more than five feet in length, 18 inches in diameter and weighing no more than 75 pounds.

 - Limit the number of bags set out for collection to 20.

-- Logs and limbs more than six inches in diameter or over five feet in length, stumps and rocks will not be collected.
+- Logs and limbs more than six inches in diameter or over five feet in length, stumps, rocks and dirt will not be collected.